Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings: Introduction

-We compare our results to several of the most prominent GNN-based graph representation approaches including GAE \cite{kipf2016variational}, GVAE \cite{kipf2016variational}, as well as non-trainable methods like embeddings of the WL-kernel computed on graphs \cite{shervashidze2011weisfeiler} or embeddings of graph edit distance matrices.
-We note that the GSAE both qualitatively and quantitatively produces the best organized embeddings.
-Most importantly, we compare to directly embedding geometric scattering coefficients \cite{pmlr-v97-gao19e, gama2019stability}.
-GSAE also improves vastly upon simply embedding geometric scattering coefficients, which may contain information to organize the graphs but not selected, weighted or combined as well as with the GSAE neural network.
+\begin{itemize} \item We propose the Graph Scattering Autoencoder (GSAE) that combines graph scattering transforms with a variational autoencoder framework to learn rich representations of biomolecules. \item We demonstrate that GSAE faithfully embeds ensembles of RNA molecular folds as well as synthetic graphs. \item We propose a scattering inverse network, which to our knowledge is the first systematic inversion of the scattering transform and allows for the generation of quasi-trajectories in the RNA folding domain.

-The ability of the GSAE to reorganize graph datasets is first demonstrated on a toy dataset representing a random graph trajectory.
-We then compare on four datasets that are generated by graph folding software ViennaRNA \cite{lorenz2011viennarna} on RNA sequences that are known to have bistable, and multistable structures.
+\item We compare our results to several of the most prominent GNN-based graph representation approaches including GAE \cite{kipf2016variational}, GVAE \cite{kipf2016variational}, as well as non-trainable methods like embeddings of the WL-kernel computed on graphs \cite{shervashidze2011weisfeiler} or embeddings of graph edit distance matrices on toy and RNA datasets. \end{itemize}